1977 Kilkenny Senior Hurling Championship

-The 1977 Kilkenny Senior Hurling Championship was the 83rd staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1977 Kilkenny Senior Hurling Championship was the 83rd staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.

-James Stephens were the defending champions.
+James Stephens were the defending champions, however, they were beaten by Fenians in the semi-finals.

-Fenians won the championship after a 3–11 to 1–10 defeat of Rower-Inistioge in the final.
-It was their fifth championship title overall and their first title in three championship seasons.
-It remains their last championship triumph.
+The final was played on 6 November 1977 at Nowlan Park in Kilkenny, between Fenians and Rower-Inistioge, in what was their first ever meeting in the final.
+Fenians won the match by 3–11 to 1–10 to claim their fifth championship title overall and a first title in three years.